 Liquid Low Flow Meters

-Rheotherm flow meters are an excellent, and often times the only choice for reliable liquid flow measurement at low flow rates.
-For flow rates from 1 gallon/year (10 cc/day) to a few GPM, they provide repeatable liquid flow measurement with little or no maintenance.
-Options for hazardous locations (intrinsically safe/explosion-proof) are available.
+Rheotherm flow meters are an excellent—often the only—choice for reliable liquid flow measurement at low flow rates.
+For flow rates from 1 gallon/year (10 cc/day) to a few GPM, they provide repeatable fluid flow measurement with little or no maintenance.
+Options for hazardous locations (intrinsically safe/NEMA 7 explosion-proof) are also available for low flow meters from Intek, a leader in manufacturing flow monitoring devices since 1978.
+All of our Rheotherm flow instruments are backed by an ISO-9001:2000 certified Quality Assurance program.

 What Can We Measure?